A spherical hydrodynamical model of cosmic voids in {\Lambda}CDM and beyond: Theoretical frameworks to spherical void evolution

 where $\mathbf{r}$ denotes the physical radial coordinate, $\rho_\mathrm{m}$ is the total matter density, including both cold dark matter (CDM) and baryons, and $\rho_\mathrm{DE}$ is the DE density.
 We note that the matter component has both a background and a perturbation contribution, while DE perturbations are neglected since we assume that they are rapidly smoothed out on scales smaller than the cosmological horizon and do not contribute significantly to structure formation; therefore, DE is treated as a homogeneous component affecting only the background expansion.
 We also neglect the contribution of radiation, as it is negligible at the redshifts relevant for void analysis.

 Additionally, we consider a spherically symmetric system.
-From mass conservation, it follows that the mass enclosed within each shell of radius $R$ remains conserved during expansion, that is,
+From mass conservation, it follows that the mass enclosed within each shell of (Eulerian) radius $R$ remains conserved during expansion, that is,

 where $M$ is the mass enclosed in the radius $R$ and $\bar{\rho}_{\mathrm{m}}(t)$ is the background matter density.
-From now on, we denote background quantities with an overbar.
+From now on, we denote background quantities with an overbar.\footnote{Let us note that the variable $R$ is written without the subscript E, since in this context we are not referring to a generic Eulerian radius but to the time-evolving radius of the expanding void shells in Eulerian space, as will be explained later in the text.}

-To describe the dynamics of the system, we track the evolution of each individual shell using the variable $R$, representing its physical radius.
+To describe the dynamics of the system, we track the evolution of each individual shell using the variable $R$, representing its physical (Eulerian) radius.
 Because of spherical symmetry, we can write

 where $r_{\rm in} = a(t_\mathrm{in})\,r$ denotes the initial physical radius of the shell.
 Throughout the rest of the paper, we adopt the subscript ``${\rm in}$'' to refer to quantities evaluated at the initial time, which corresponds to the starting point of the system’s dynamics.
 In practice, $r_{\rm in}$ is a label for each shell.
 The variable $R$ characterizes the evolution of each shell, capturing deviations from the background expansion induced by the local matter density perturbation.

 Let us now discuss the explicit dependence in eq.~\eqref{Eq:variable_in_R}, and clarify why only $t$ and $r_{\rm in}$ appear.
 This choice of variables is essential for the derivation of the shell-crossing condition in section~\ref{Sec:Shell_Crossing}.
 Let us start by examining all variables that could, in principle, enter in eq.~\eqref{Eq:variable_in_R}, beyond $t$ and $r_{\rm in}$.
 First, we note that any dependence on the initial time $t_\mathrm{in}$ is purely parametric and does not directly affect the dynamics.
-One might also expect a dependence of $R$ on $\Delta$; however, eq.~\eqref{Eq:mass_conservation} links $R$ and $\Delta(r,t)$, making them interdependent and interchangeable in describing the system's evolution.
-Finally, while $R$ can also depend on the initial density contrast $\Delta_{\rm in}$, this quantity itself depends on $t_\mathrm{in}$ and $r_{\rm in}$.
+One might also expect a dependence of $R$ on $\Delta_{\rm E}$; however, eq.~\eqref{Eq:mass_conservation} links $R$ and $\Delta_{\rm E}$, making them interdependent and interchangeable in describing the system's evolution.
+Finally, while $R$ can also depend on the mean initial density contrast $\Delta_{\rm E}(r_{\rm in},t_{\rm in})$, this quantity itself depends on $t_\mathrm{in}$ and $r_{\rm in}$.
 Hence, expressing $R$ as a function of $t$ and $r_{\rm in}$ is appropriate.

 Adopting a pseudo-Newtonian cosmology approach~\cite{Abramo:2007iu,Abramo:2008ip,Creminelli:2009mu,Pace:2022fam,Pace:2018xqy,DelPopolo:2012jm}, the evolution of each shell with radius $R(t, r_{\rm in})$ can be written as